Dhananjaya (actor): Film career

-Early years (2013–2018)
+Early years (2013–2017)

 Dhananjaya appeared in a Kannada short film on YouTube called Jayanagar 4th Block which has over 2.5 million views as of 2022.
 Dhananjaya was offered a lead role in Guruprasad's feature film Director's Special.
 The film took three years in the making and was finally released in 2013 to mixed and negative responses at the box office.
 Dhananjaya was lauded for his performance and won the best debut actor award at the 3rd SIIMA Awards for the same.
 Many prominent filmmakers approached him for the roles in their films.
 He was then cast in A. P. Arjun's next film Rhaatee opposite Shruthi Hariharan under musician V. Harikrishna's debut production.
 His next was Preetham Gubbi's film Boxer, produced under Jayanna Films banner, which brought him wide accolades.
 He was known for his fit boxer's body, which he had achieved by rigorous training.
 He was then offered a role by National award-winning director T. S. Nagabharana for the film Allama which is based on the life of 12th century saint poet Allama Prabhu.
 Dhananjaya underwent harsh training to master the musical instrument Mridanga and also the classical dance for the role and received great reviews for his performance.
 Although his movies did not make a big impact on the box office collection, he constantly received good reviews from the audience and critics for his acting skills.

-Daali and after (2018–present)
+Daali and success (2018–present)

 His biggest breakthrough came when he was offered a negative role named "'Daali" opposite Shiva Rajkumar In Tagaru directed by Duniya Suri.
 Director Suri has shared that he was a bit hesitant to offer negative role to Dhananjaya as he was always playing good deed doing lead (or hero) roles in his previous movies and was pleasantly surprised when he accepted the offer.
 The film opened with very good reviews and was declared a huge hit in terms of box office collection.
 Dhananjaya's acting as a menacing villain won him accolades across the film fraternity, critics and the audience.
-The role earned him nicknames such as "Nataraakshasa", "Nata bhayanakara", "Daali" etc.,.
-He is currently one of the most sought-after actors who is seen as a capable lead to play both antagonist and protagonist roles.
+The role earned him nicknames such as "Nataraakshasa", "Nata bhayanakara", "Daali" etc. He is currently one of the most sought-after actors who is seen as a capable lead to play both antagonist and protagonist roles.
 After this movie, he has played many roles with leading actors in the Kannada film industry such as Darshan in Yajamana, Puneeth Rajkumar in Yuvarathna and Duniya Vijay in Salaga as well as paving the way to receive offers for films in other languages.

-Producer, lyricist and a writer & Director
+He then starred in the film Rathnan Prapancha directed by Rohit Padaki and produced by KRG Studios which was their maiden production venture.
+The film had a direct OTT Release on Amazon prime and received positive reviews and deemed a blockbuster.